-Hazing is not permitted per the Student Code of Conduct and the laws of the state.
+Hazing is not permitted per the Student Code of Conduct and Ohio State Law.
 The State of Ohio defines hazing as doing any act or coercing another, including the victim, to do any act of initiation to any student that causes or creates a substantial risk of causing mental or physical harm to any person.
 No person shall participate in the hazing of another or knowingly permit others to do so (2307.44 - Hazing Civil Liability, 2903.31 - Hazing)